Senurcreate/golang-todo-app/README.md

 # Tutorial Followed

-This project was built while following the Go tutorial by freeCodeCamp and Nana Janashia:
+This project was built while following the Go tutorial by TechWorld with Nana:

 https://youtu.be/XCZWyN9ZbEQ